 The Warner Fund was founded in 1998 to provide grants to organizations improving the lives of children with disabilities and children in foster care.
 Our first President, Peter Sherman, was dedicated to identifying and supporting small and/or new programs serving their populations in innovative ways.
 Peter sought out exceptional people and assisted them in achieving their goals.
-Under the compassionate leadership of Executive Director Michael Stalonas, we continued to honor this legacy.
+Under the compassionate leadership of Executive Director Michael Stalonas, who served from 2005 to 2017, we continued to honor this legacy.
 Our grantees provide children opportunities and experiences which allow them to reach their full potential.

 During Judge Ferdinand's two decades, presiding in BTC, she granted over 6,000 criminal defendants the opportunity to resolve their felony charges by enrolling in court supervised substance abuse treatment and rewarded the more than 3,500 who successfully completed their mandate with the dismissal of all charges.
 Under her leadership the court expanded to provide alternatives to incarceration for Veterans, young adult marijuana users, and DWI offenders.
 The court promoted innovative practices in the areas of services for women, persons with mental health and trauma issues, and medication assisted treatment.